• +1-703-684-6777

 • Windows: The entire nose of the aircraft is clear allowing forward, left, right and top visibility, for an excellent view by the pilot

-• Wings: One high long main wing
+• Wings: 1 high long main wing

 • Tail: 2 T-tails attached to the rear of two booms, the booms are connected to the main high wing.